mdn/browser-compat-data/compat-data-schema.md

 Example of a `support` compat object (with 1 entry, array ommitted):

     {
-      "support": { "version_added": "6.0" }
+      "ie": { "version_added": "6.0" }
     }

-### Compat information in a `"support"` field.
+### Compat information in a `"simple_support_statement"` field.
-Compatibility information is stored in a `"support"` field.
+Compatibility information is stored in a `"simple_support_statement"` field.
 It may consist of the following properties:

 #### `"version_added"`
-Contains a string with the version number the sub-feature has been added (and is therefore supported), the Boolean values to indicate the sub-feature is supported (`true`, with the additional meaning that the we don't know in which version) or not (`false`).
+This is the only mandatory property and it contains a string with the version number the sub-feature has been added (and is therefore supported), the Boolean values to indicate the sub-feature is supported (`true`, with the additional meaning that the we don't know in which version) or not (`false`).
 A value of `null` indicates that we